-The Just Transition Collaborative's vision is to advance social and environmental justice in energy, climate and employment policies and practices throughout the United States and internationally.
+The vision of the CU Boulder Just Transition Collaborative (JTC) is to advance social and environmental justice in energy, climate and employment policies and practices throughout the United States and internationally.
 Below are some of the highlights of our work since the founding of the JTC in 2016.

 Our intitial focus was in Boulder, Colorado.
 Boulder is a world leader in renewable energy and emissions reductions programs.
 However, the City faces social justice challenges in achieving the goal of 80% reduction in carbon emissions by 2050.
 As an example, non-homeowners experience a lack of opportunity to invest in on-home solar, and may bear the brunt of shifts in utility rates.
 This transition also provides major opportunities to invest political processes that are inclusive and representative, in a green economy that provides living-wage jobs, and in public policies that benefit those with the most at stake, particularly communities of color and low-income people.